jmtrafny/hpmor/CHAPTER_ONE.md

 *Convenient*, Arthur thought. *Very convenient that a wizard proclaims a test, and the test produces a king with no allies, no family, no claim except the wizard's own pronouncement.
 A boy who should be grateful.
 A boy who should listen to his elders.*

-He had heard stories, in the chaos after Rome's fall.
-Cunning men who rose up in the barbarian lands, who used tricks and superstition to make themselves indispensable to warrior chiefs.
+He had heard stories from traders who traveled through the barbarian lands.
+Cunning men who rose up in the chaos after Rome's fall, who used tricks and superstition to make themselves indispensable to warrior chiefs.
 Men who understood that real power came not from swinging a sword but from whispering in the ear of the man who did.

 Arthur looked at Merlin and saw a man who had placed a sword in a stone with the help of clever stonemasons.
 Who had waited for the right moment to "discover" an ancient prophecy.
 Who had engineered a succession crisis to make himself kingmaker.